SimonCropp/Argon/docs/PreserveObjectReferences.md

         object ID.
 The second Person in JSON is now only a reference to the first.</para>
         <para>With PreserveReferencesHandling on, now only one Person object is created
-        on deserialization and the list contains two references to it, mirroring what we started with.</para>
+        on deserialization and the list contains two references to it, mirroring what was started with.</para>
  <para>
    Metadata properties like <codeInline>$id</codeInline> must be located at the beginning of a JSON object to be successfully detected during deserialization.
-If you can't control the order of properties in your JSON object then <codeEntityReference>T:Argon.MetadataPropertyHandling</codeEntityReference> can be used to remove this restriction.
+If it is not possible control the order of properties in the JSON object then <codeEntityReference>T:Argon.MetadataPropertyHandling</codeEntityReference> can be used to remove this restriction.
  </para>
 <alert class="note">
   <para>References cannot be preserved when a value is set via a non-default constructor.